In this post I cover part 2 of a series about maintaining your larger databases better if you use SQL Server. It covers

 What must be remembered is that in Ola’s solution when you set a time limit it does not mean it will stop straight away.
 In fact, it will stop when it has finished with the index it is currently working on.

 Now, there is one thing I will add whilst we are talking about rowstore indexes for large databases.
 If you want your reindexing done as fast as possible you might want to consider doing offline index rebuilds instead of online ones for larger indexes.

 Note that this works particulary well if there are no queries running against the database at the time.
 For example, databases that have just had a large import that nothing is currently querying against.

 Reindexing Columnstore indexes

 Another key point if you are going to use a popular reindexing solution is that most of them do not cater for Columnstore indexes.
-Luckily there are some alternatives out there you can use.
+Luckily there are some alternatives out there that you can use instead.

-First one which I have seen in use is Greg Low’s script which can be found at here.
-Another is from the Microsoft CAT team that can be found here.
-I know there are other posts out there with recommendations on how to do it as well.
-Best thing I can advise is to do your homework for your particular columnstore indexes.
+Of course, there are other posts out there with recommendations on how to do it as well.
+Therefore, the best thing I can advise is to do your homework for your particular columnstore indexes.

 Potentially unused indexes

 Potentially unused indexes can be a space hogger in your databases.
 In addition, it also means that tasks like update statistics and checkdb take longer then they need to.